 Modality: MRI

-The concept of fatty myocardium has received attention because of its role in cardiomyopathy and obesity.
+Background: The concept of fatty myocardium has received attention because of its role in cardiomyopathy and obesity.
 Furthermore, a relationship between severity of atrial fibrillation and epicardial fat and myocardial fat infiltration has recently been reported.
 MR spectroscopy and water-fat MRI have been employed to measure fat deposition in humans.
 However, quantification is still challenging as it requires advanced techniques to correct for T2* and T1 effects.
 Furthermore, long acquisition times are often a limiting factor.

 Objective: Fast quantitative water-fat sensitive MRI will be developed and used for tissue characterization in cardiomyopathy at ultra-high magnetic field strength.